Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 > **Note:** Once all the on-prem clusters have joined, ensure you follow the steps below to make the clusters leave before re-running the script.

-# Steps to make on-prem cluster leave the Fleet hub cluster
+# Steps to make an on-prem cluster leave the Fleet hub cluster

 Delete the `MemberCluster` resource for a particular on-prem cluster in the hub cluster.